The application will require:

 Official transcript or unofficial academic record (most recent available) showing name, school name, current classes, cumulative GPA, received degrees (if applicable)

-Official transcript will be required if selected and prior to start date
+If selected, official transcript will be required prior to start date.

 An updated resume/CV (optional)